MisaRAB/InvoiceSimilarityCostChecker/README.md

 ### To get the content similarity between 2 invoices, use ContentSimilarity.py <br/>
    INPUT: 2 invoices csv files, list of Labels(already defined, see data folder)<br/>
    OUTPUT: similarity value on the content<br/>
-   It take 2 invoices in csv file and list of labels.
+   It takes 2 invoices in csv file and list of labels.
 The words related to each label is picked, transformed into dictionary, then subgraph.
    Those subgraphs are matched between them.
    At the end, we add the similarity value of each label and compute the average.
 It is that average similarity that is being return.